bitquery/streaming-data-platform-docs/docs/explorer/Tracing.md

 # Tracing Transactions on Explorer

-There is a `Tracing` tab available for every transaction in ETH, BSC, and Arbitrum.
+There is a `Tracing` tab available for every transaction in ETH, BSC, and Arbitrum with links to the corresponding v2 API.
 This feature shows the entire tree of traces, with icons next to each trace item to indicate what type of transaction occurred.

 **Usage:**